R. Lee Ermey: Military appearances

-On May 17, 2002, Ermey received an honorary post-service promotion to gunnery sergeant (E-7) from the Commandant of the Marine Corps General James L. Jones in recognition of his continuing support to Americans in military service.
+On May 17, 2002, Ermey received an honorary post-service promotion to Gunnery sergeant from the Commandant of the Marine Corps General James L. Jones in recognition of his continuing support to Americans in military service.

+Ermey traveled to Kuwait in June 2003 during the first phase of Operation Iraqi Freedom to film mail distribution by the Defense Department to service personnel for an episode of Mail Call.

-He conducted morale tours, visiting United States troops in locations such as Al Kut, Iraq, and Bagram Airfield, Afghanistan, in which he filmed parts for his television show Mail Call.
-While at Bagram Airfield, he held a USO-type show in which he portrayed GySgt Hartman and conducted a comedy routine.
-He also did the same at Doha, Qatar and Camp Doha, Kuwait City, Kuwait, in 2003.
+Ermey conducted morale tours, visiting United States troops in locations such as Al Kut, Iraq, and Bagram Airfield, Afghanistan, in which he filmed parts for his television show Mail Call.
+While at Bagram Airfield, Ermey held a USO-type show in which he portrayed GySgt Hartman and conducted a comedy routine.
+Ermey also did the same at Doha, Qatar and Camp Doha, Kuwait City, Kuwait, in 2003.

 Political views

 Ermey described himself as an independent.
-In the 2008 presidential election, Ermey voted for Barack Obama, but subsequently criticized his economic policies, accusing him of attempting to "impose socialism" on the American people and "destroying the country."
+In the 2008 presidential election, Ermey voted for Barack Obama, but subsequently criticized his economic policies, accusing Obama of attempting to "impose socialism" on the American people and "destroying the country."
 Ermey said in a 2015 interview that he supported Texas Senator Ted Cruz for president.
-He said, "You know what, I just watched Ted Cruz – I mean, what a tough act to follow.
+Ermey said, "You know what, I just watched Ted Cruz – I mean, what a tough act to follow.
 I'm not going to tell you who I'm going to vote for, but I'm going to let you guess [...] and the first two guesses don't count!"
-He would later endorse presidential candidate Donald Trump.
-Ermey was a strong supporter of the Second Amendment and a board member of the National Rifle Association.
+He similarly praised presidential candidate Donald Trump in 2016.

+Ermey was a supporter of the Second Amendment and a board member of the National Rifle Association.

 Death

-Ermey died at a hospital in Santa Monica, California, from complications related to pneumonia on the morning of April 15, 2018, aged 74.
-His funeral was held in Arlington National Cemetery on Friday, January 18, 2019.
+Ermey died at a hospital in Santa Monica, California, from complications related to pneumonia on the morning of April 15, 2018, at age 74.
+His funeral was held in Arlington National Cemetery on January 18, 2019.